Construct of FB-Jio deal not meant to be exclusive: Facebook

 Once the investment comes in, Rs 15,000 crore will be retained in Jio Platforms Ltd while the rest will be used to redeem OCPS (optionally convertible preference shares) of Reliance Industries Ltd. "In that sense, the entire amount does go to reduce debt of the Group...
 Jio Platforms Ltd has been valued at an enterprise value of Rs 4.62 lakh crore.
 The debt in the company is around Rs 40,000 crore.
 With this investment, Rs 15000 crore will be retained in the company and balance will be used to redeem OCPS investments of RIL in this company," he said.

-The net debt of Jio Platforms will correspondingly reduce because of cash which is retained in the company, he pointed out..
+The net debt of Jio Platforms will correspondingly reduce because of cash which is retained in the company, he pointed out.
+The timing of the deal reaffirms Facebook’s commitment to India and underlines its confidence in partnership with Jio, Mohan said.

+The two companies have articulated the first major collaboration that involves WhatsApp and JioMart, essentially to help small businesses - about 60 million of them across the country - connect with their customers, help people locate stores and merchants, and locate their products.
+The context of the current environment makes the value proposition of the partnership all the more compelling, he said.

+"As India comes out of crisis, there is opportunity to open up new avenues for small businesses in ways that make it easier for them to connect with their end consumers...for consumers to find products easily.
+So collaboration between WhatsApp and Jio will explore that...our expectation is that we will continue to explore other areas," Mohan said.
+Over next few weeks and months, the companies will share specific details, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)